NASA's UFO panel convenes to study unclassified sightings

-(Reuters) - A first-of-its-kind panel organized by NASA opened a study on Monday of what the government calls "unidentified aerial phenomena," commonly termed UFOs, bringing together experts from scientific fields ranging from physics to astrobiology.
+A first-of-its-kind panel organised by the National Aeronautics and Space Administration (NASA) opened a study on Monday (Oct 24) of what the government calls "unidentified aerial phenomena", commonly termed UFOs, bringing together experts from scientific fields ranging from physics to astrobiology.

 The 16-member panel, convened with little fanfare, will focus its inquiry entirely on unclassified sightings and other data collected from civilian government and commercial sectors, according to NASA.

-The team's inquiry is separate from a newly formalized Pentagon-based investigation of unidentified aerial phenomena, or UAPs, reported by military aviators and analyzed by U.S. defense and intelligence officials.
+The team's inquiry is separate from a newly formalised Pentagon-based investigation of unidentified aerial phenomena, or UAPs, reported by military aviators and analysed by US defence and intelligence officials.

 Announcing the formation of its panel in June, NASA said: "There is no evidence UAPs are extraterrestrial in origin."